dynamodb-toolbox/dynamodb-toolbox/docs/docs/1-getting-started/3-usage/index.md

 })
 ```

 An entity must belong to a Table, but the same Table can contain items from several entities.
-DynamoDB-Toolbox is designed with **Single Tables** in mind, but works just as well with multiple tables, it'll still make your life much easier (batch gets and writes support multiple tables, so we've got you covered).
+DynamoDB-Toolbox is designed with [Single Tables](https://www.alexdebrie.com/posts/dynamodb-single-table/) in mind, but works just as well with multiple tables, it'll still make your life much easier (batch gets and writes support multiple tables, so we've got you covered).

 Once you have defined your `Tables` and `Entities`.
 You can start using them in combination with **Actions**.

 ## Methods vs Actions

 Queries, updates, transactions, batch operations...
 DynamoDB has a **wide range of features**.
-Exposing all of them as distinct methods would **bloat the `Entity` and `Tables` classes**.
+Exposing all of them as distinct methods would **bloat the `Entity` and `Table` classes**.
 Class methods are not tree-shakable, and why bother bundling the code needed for a feature (which can be quite large) if you don't need it?

 Instead, `Tables`, `Entities` and `Schemas` have a single `.build` method which is exactly **1-line long** 🤯 and acts as a gateway to perform [Actions](#how-do-actions-work):